 We did feel it was lacking a USB charging point, and the handrails are a little short, but we don’t have any other complaints about this sturdy little machine.

-In this ProForm Pro 9000 treadmill review, we’ll tell you more about its design, features, and performance as well as why it deserves to be in the best treadmills list.
+In this ProForm Pro 9000 treadmill review, we’ll tell you more about its design, features, and performance as well as why it deserves its spot as one of the best exercise machines to lose weight.

 ProForm Pro 9000 treadmill: price & features